|Email JuliusDownload CV|

 Julius has been an elected member (Councillor) in the London borough of Hackney and a member of the Cabinet for crime and Community safety over 12 years and understands the law making process and the reasoning behind various laws.
 During this period, he chaired various committees and groups including the first Recommendation 61 (Macpherson report) monitoring group in the United Kingdom.

-Julius was one of three lawyers in a team of 12 international observers appointed by the Commonwealth to observe and write a report on the Zambian General Elections which took place on the 11 of August 2016.
+Julius was one of three lawyers in a team of 12 international observers appointed by the Commonwealth to observe and write a report on the Zambian General Elections which took place on the 11 of August 2016 and also the Presidential Elections of Sierra Leone of March 2018.
 This involved a detailed look at electoral laws and other relevant laws of the country to see to what extent the laws where complied with and to write a report with recommendations.

 His specialist areas include:

 - Energy Law: Julius has represented and continues to represent energy companies in Africa on matters ranging from initial start-ups of operations to dispute resolution.
 This includes the oil and gas sector, mining and renewable energy.
 Julius works with city firms in London and Cameroon to deliver on some of the cases in Cameroon in particular.
 Julius, having been called to the Cameroon Bar and practises there too, is to represent foreign investors in the OHADA region of Africa.